open-simh/.github/docs/simdocs/simh_doc.md

 1\_ If a file named **simh.ini** is located in your HOME directory, it is executed.

 2\.
-If the simh.ini file in your HOME directory isn't found, a file named **simh.ini** in your current working directory is executed if it exists.
+If the simh.ini file in your HOME directory isn’t found, a file named **simh.ini** in your current working directory is executed if it exists.